-- In line with the observation that international co-productions have higher average budgets, a proportionally higher share of European co-productions fell into medium- and highbudget clusters, compared to 100% national films. - A total of 82 (46%) of the 177 European-led international sample co-productions fell into the medium-budget category, costing between EUR 1 million and EUR 3 million, while 37% of them cost between EUR 3 million and EUR 10 million. - By contrast, 216 (40%) of the 536 national sample films were produced with a medium budget and 30% of them with a high budget.
+- In line with the observation that international co-productions have higher average budgets, more European co-productions than national films fell into budget clusters exceeding EUR 1 million and fewer European co-productions than national films had micro or low budgets. - A total of 56 (44%) of the 127 European-led international sample co-productions fell into the medium-budget category, costing between EUR 1 million and EUR 3 million, while 32% of them cost between EUR 3 million and EUR 10 million. - By contrast, 128 (40%) of the 321 100% national sample films were produced with a medium budget and 29% of them with a high budget.